-- These courses must meet the same conditions specified for the courses in Competence Category A; - For all PhD courses not organised as part of the FBE doctoral study programme (see above), prior approval of the FDC-FBE must be requested; - Exceptionally courses from Advanced Master programmes that include an assessment (which the PhD student must pass) may be accepted as additional courses; - Approved PhD-level courses count for the full number of credits assigned to each course (unless otherwise specified by the FDC-FBE).
-Approved courses from Advanced Master programmes count for half of the credits assigned to the course.
-No credits are allocated to courses from initial Master programmes; - PhD students must pass all additional courses before they submit their theses.
+- These courses must meet the same conditions specified for the courses in Competence Category A. - For all PhD courses not organised as part of the FBE doctoral study programme (see above), prior approval of the FDC-FBE must be requested. - Approved PhD-level courses count for the full number of credits assigned to each course (unless otherwise specified by the FDC-FBE). - PhD students must pass all additional courses before they submit their theses.